Tuition fees and grants for non-EU/EEA area degree students

 The university itself may decide on the size of this fee and the arrangements for its collection.
 The same Act also states that the university of applied sciences is to have a grant system in place for supporting students participating in fee-charging degree programmes.
 The goal is to both advance the Higher Education Institutions’ opportunities for education export and also expand their funding base.
 The introduction of tuition fees puts greater emphasis on educational quality as a competitive factor.

 However, the law regarding the payment of tuition fees has also some special exceptions in it, as not all non EU/EEA students are liable to fees.
-Therefore, prospective students intending to study in the degree programmes offered in English are advised to check their status below under "passport/residence permit for remission of tuition fees".
+Therefore, prospective students intending to study in the degree programmes offered in English are advised to check their status below under "Exemptions and remission of tuition fees".

 We reserve the right to make changes.